No Bones about it: Denver's Hyland, Jokic beat Embiid, 76ers

 Jeff Green clobbered Embiid on a drive to the basket with 3:13 left and the All-Star center landed smack on his tailbone.
 Embiid immediately grabbed at his back, but walked off the court on his own power as the play was reviewed.
 Green received a flagrant foul and Embiid went 1 of 2 from the free-throw line to cut Denver’s lead to 107-106.

-But Hyland stole the show from the All-Star big men, burying his fourth 3 of the fourth quarter for a 110-108 lead that the Nuggets held on to.
+But Denver rookie Bones Hyland stole the show from both of the All-Star big men, burying his fourth 3 of the fourth quarter for a 110-108 lead that the Nuggets held on to.
+Hyland scored 21 points total.

-Jokic won the MVP last season and Embiid was runner-up, and the franchise stars are again considered the leading contenders to win it this season.
+Jokic won the MVP last season and Embiid was runner-up, and the franchise stars are again considered the frontrunners this season.
 Embiid entered the game leading the league in scoring at 29.8 points and Jokic was second at 26.1.
 He also averages 13.8 rebounds and 8.1 assists.

-“He’s a great player, great competition, I love playing against the best,” Embiid said of Jokic.
-“He’s a monster.
-I love watching him.
-But he’s also easy to study.”
+The Sixers crowd was fired up and — unlike last week when the fans’ vitriol toward Ben Simmons backfired with an embarrassing loss — this was a game to remember.

 One big dent in Embiid’s MVP case last season came in games played.
 Jokic was a deserving winner, and played in 72 games and logged 2,488 minutes to Embiid’s 51 games and 1,585 minutes.